pachyderm/docs/content/latest/reference/helm-values/pachw.md

 {{% notice warning %}}
 If you are upgrading to **2.5.0+** for the first time and you wish to use PachW, you must calculate how many maxReplicas you need.
-By defalut, PachW is set to `maxReplicas:1`  --- however, that is not sufficient for production runs.
+By default, PachW is set to `maxReplicas:1`  --- however, that is not sufficient for production runs.
 {{% /notice %}}

-### maxReplica
+### maxReplicas
 You should set the `maxReplicas` value to **at least match the number of pipeline replicas that you have**.
 For high performance, we suggest taking the following approach:

 > `number of pipelines * highest parallelism spec * 1.5 = maxReplicas`